flocked/Anima/README.md

 ## Acknowledgement

-Anima is partly based on [Wave](https://github.com/jtrivedi/Wave) and [Motion](https://github.com/b3ll/Motion).
+Anima is partly based on [Wave](https://github.com/jtrivedi/Wave) and [Motion](https://github.com/b3ll/Motion).It uses `Waves` Spring calculation and animation logic and `Motion`s decay and easing calculation.

 Without these libraries Anima wouldn't have been possible.

 ## Installation